 Exclusions from MSPA Transportation Requirements

 The following types of transportation are not subject to the requirements of MSPA:

-· Transportation on tractors, combines, harvesters, pickers, or other similar machinery and equipment if the worker is actually engaged in the planting, cultivating, or harvesting of any agricultural commodity or in the care of livestock or poultry; and
+· Transportation on tractors, combines, harvesters, pickers, or other similar machinery and equipment if the worker is actually engaged in the planting, cultivating, or harvesting of any agricultural commodity or in the care of livestock or poultry.

-· Bona fide carpooling arrangements in which the FLC does not participate, including when: the workers make all of the arrangements themselves; the workers use one of the workers’ own vehicles; and the workers are not specifically directed or requested by the employer to participate.
+· Bona fide carpooling arrangements in which: the FLC does not participate; the workers make all of the arrangements themselves; the workers use one of the workers’ own vehicles; and the workers are not specifically directed or requested by the employer to participate.

 · Transportation if the only other occupants of the person’s vehicle are members of his or her immediate family.